 • pain on palpation.

-If a purulent process appears in the body, then reddening of the skin is observed above the node.
-In this case, urgent surgical intervention is required, since lymphadenitis can cause a serious complication - phlegmon (purulent tissue inflammation).
+If a purulent process appears in the body, then redness of the skin is observed above the node.
+In this case, urgent surgical intervention is required, since lymphadenitis can cause a serious complication - phlegmon (purulent inflammation of tissue).

-In the event of oncological diseases of lymphogranulomatosis and lymphosarcoma, the nodes increase up to 3-4 cm, acquiring a dense consistency.
+When oncological diseases of lymphogranulomatosis and lymphosarcoma occur, the nodes increase to 3-4 cm, acquiring a dense consistency.

-The inguinal lymph nodes in women (located along the groin fold) are handled by general practitioners, infectious disease specialists, or family doctors.
-If surgery is necessary, the patient receives a referral to the surgeon.
+Inguinal lymph nodes in women (located along the inguinal fold) are dealt with by general practitioners, infectious disease specialists or family doctors.
+If surgical intervention is necessary, the patient receives a referral to a surgeon.

 Clinical blood tests are used to diagnose the disease: